-- Linguine aglio e olio - pasta with garlic and oil
+- Linguine aglio e olio – With garlic, oil, parsley, and a touch of red pepper flakes.

-- Spaghetti Amatriciana - pasta with pancetta, tomatoes, and Pecorino Romano
+- Spaghetti Amatriciana – Pasta with pancetta, tomatoes, and Pecorino.

 If you’ve enjoyed this spaghetti arrabbiata recipe or any recipe on this site, we want to know so tell us in the comments below.
 We would love to hear how you did and it’s nice to show others as well.
 Thanks!

 Watch the video below where Jim will show you how to make this recipe with easy to follow instructions.
 Some people learn by watching.
 If you’re that type of person, you can find most of our recipes on YouTube and our Facebook Page.